SSPuliasis/ProtView/README.md

 ## General Summary Statistics
-This gives a table with columns for the total number of peptides generated, both before and after filtering criteria were applied, peptide length distributions, and protein sequence coverage.
+This gives a table with columns for the total number of peptides generated, both before and after filtering, peptide length distributions, and protein sequence coverage.
 The calculation of residue coverage is optional and carried out if residues are provided by the user.

 Required Arguments:
 * **-fasta, --fasta_files**: original fasta sequence files used in the digests
-* **-u, --unfiltered_rpg_files**: unfiltered rpg peptides in csv format
+* **-u, --unfiltered_rpg_files**: unfiltered rpg peptides in csv format (output from rpg_output_processing module)
-* **-f, --filtered_rpg_files**: filtered rpg peptides in csv format
+* **-f, --filtered_rpg_files**: filtered rpg peptides in csv format (output from rpg_output_processing module)

 Optional Arguments:
 * **-o, --output_name**: name of the output file, ending in .csv.
 Default = summary_table.csv